SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/README.md

 ### Instruction Tuning Experiments

-We will explore the effect of different types of instructions in fine-tuning LLMs (i.e., 7B LLaMA26), as well as examine the usefulness of several instruction improvement strategies.
+I will explore the effect of different types of instructions in fine-tuning LLMs (i.e., 7B LLaMA26), as Ill as examine the usefulness of several instruction improvement strategies.